CopernicaMarketingSoftware/Documentation/Mailerq/5.0/other-configuration.md

 MailerQ sends a hourly message to Copernica.
 This message contains some use statistics for that hour, e.g. the number of errors that occured.
 This information is used to improve MailerQ.
-Users with a paid license can disable this message by adding the heartbeat-enabled property to the config file:
+Users with a paid license can disable this message by adding the `heartbeat` property to the config file:

 ````
-heartbeat-enabled:      false    (default: true)
+heartbeat:      false (default: true)
 ````